 The behavioral component of CBT involves activities that reinforce the process.
 Despite recent criticism, when utilized in concert with other programs, CBT has been proven effective in addressing depression, anxiety, substance abuse, and other disorders.
 CBT is structured, goal-oriented, and focused on the present and the solution.
 The repetitive behavioral exercises of CBT and positive affirmations are beneficial in the reconstruction of our brain patterns.

-Neural Restructuring.
+Proactive Neuroplasticity.
 Science confirms our neural pathways are continually realigning.
 Our brains do not think or analyze; they are organic reciprocators.
 The irrational thoughts and behaviors that we feed our brain are neuro-transmitted back to us in the chemicals and hormones that sustain us, creating an unhealthy cycle that affects our entire outlook on life.
 A conscious input of healthy thought patterns reshapes our neural network to a structure supported by neurotransmitters conducive to dramatically altering our outlook on life.
-However, it does not happen overnight, which is why we begin the process on day one of recovery.

 Healthy Philautia.
 The loss of self-esteem is due to the disruption in our natural human development caused by childhood physical, emotional, or sexual disturbance.
 This disturbance impacts satisfaction of three basic human needs: physiological, safety, and belongingness and love.
 That lacuna hinders the development of our self-qualities essential to our emotional and physiological development.
 Healthy philautia is the polar opposite of narcissism–the self-appreciation that recognizes we are consequential and worthy of love.
 Healthy philautia serves as a focused revitalization tool for self-esteem.

 Affective Emotion Management.
 Emotions are not solitary and exclusive but fluid and mutually interconnected, although we allow one to dominate the others.
 Love and hate are indistinct and interchangeable extremes of the same instinct as are laughter and tears, resentment and acceptance, and so on.
-The ability of the film actor to project an emotion when script and scheduling demands it, demonstrates they are controllable.
 Any situation can be experienced though laughter, tears, pride, or anger.
-We choose the one that suits a physiological need, which exposes its transience and manipulability.
-Utilizing Stanislavski’s method of emotional management, we assume control of our emotions, rather than allowing them to control us,
+We choose the one that suits a physiological need; assuming control of our emotions, rather than allowing them to control us,

 Practicum versus Therapy